 If you’re worried about your child’s weight, you’re not alone.
-The 2007-2008 National Health Survey found that a quarter of Australian children - about 600,000 children – were overweight or obese.
-The number of overweight and obese children and teenagers appears to be increasing every year.
+The 2011-2012 Australian Health Survey found that a quarter of Australian children – about 600 000 children – were overweight or obese.

-An advantage of seeing a health professional is that your child might see the professional’s advice as more ‘neutral’ than yours.
+An advantage of seeing a health professional like a GP or dietitian is that your child might see the professional’s advice as more ‘neutral’ than yours.

 Health professionals can help many overweight teenagers achieve healthy weight by focusing on behaviour and lifestyle.
 This is likely to involve helping your child and family establish long-term healthy lifestyle choices, and avoid disordered eating.

 A health professional might recommend a weight maintenance program for a young person who still has some ‘height growing’ to do.
-This means that if the child’s weight stays the same while the child gets taller, she might be able to ‘grow into’ her weight.
+This means that if the child’s weight stays the same while the child gets taller, he might be able to ‘grow into’ his weight.

-For young people who are already as tall as they’re going to get, overweight needs to be managed by weight loss.
+For young people who are already as tall as they’re going to get, overweight needs to be managed with gradual and healthy weight loss.

-In extreme cases of obesity, a health professional might look at other clinical management options, such as medications or even surgery.
-If suggested for young people, these options should be managed in a specialist obesity service.
+In extreme cases of obesity, a health professional might look at other clinical management options, like medications or even surgery.
+If these options are suggested for young people, they should be managed by a specialist weight management service.